mbarhate21-stack/AI-QA-Agent/README.md

 ### AI Response Testing

-The AI-generated response is checked for:
+The AI-generated response is validated for:

 * Valid JSON structure
 * Required fields